ycnnn/lab_automation/Keithley/README.md

 **Python script to automate semiconductor parameter analysis with Keithley 2450 SMUs**

+⚠️ Before starting, always make sure all SMUs are using TSP command sets, and the TSPLink has been initialited.
+See below for how to set up TSP command sets and TSPLink.
 ⚠️ Important!
-Make sure you always turn off all SMUs after you finish operations using this script.
-You can trun SMUs on again for other codes uploaded in this repository.
+Make sure you always restart all SMUs, and make sure TSP Link is not initiated if you want to use other scripts in this repository.

 Prerequisites:
 - Two Kiethley 2450 series source-measure-units (SMUs).